Trminh06-work/OODToolkit/README.md

 - train several classical and neural regression models on those splits,
 - compare performance across split types and model variants.

-The repository already includes example datasets under `data/raw/`, one prepared split tree under `data/splitted/bike/`, model variant configs under `src/config/`, and sample outputs under `src/Results/`.
+The repository already includes benchmark datasets under `data/raw/` (each with a `Data_Statistics_Summary/` folder), one prepared split tree under `data/splitted/bike/`, model variant configs under `src/config/`, and sample outputs under `src/Results/`.

 ## What The Pipeline Does

 The main workflow in [`src/main.py`](src/main.py) has three stages:

-1. **Split datasets** into in-distribution and OOD-style train/test partitions.
+1. **Split datasets** into in-distribution and OOD-style train/test partitions, optionally injecting Gaussian noise into the training targets.
-2. **Train models** on each saved split and write per-dataset JSON results.
+2. **Train models** on each saved split and write per-dataset JSON results, including wall-clock training and inference times.
-3. **Evaluate results** with aggregate tables and statistical comparisons.
+3. **Evaluate results** with aggregate tables (plain-text and LaTeX) and statistical comparisons: split-agnostic, split-wise, model-wise, per-dataset, robustness vs `Random_Split`, and runtime tables.

 This is a script-driven repo rather than a packaged CLI.
 By default, the relative paths in `src/main.py` assume you run commands from the `src/` directory.